 - Suspicious Order Monitoring (SOM) – If you are selling products that require you to ensure your customer is not purchasing products outside their normal/acceptable patterns, SOM management should be seriously considered as a top priority as not being able to manage this could get your company in trouble with the DEA.

-Download our Pharmaceutical Distribution Software Buying Guide for more information on Pharma specific features and functionality.
+Download our Pharmaceutical Distribution Software Buying Guide for more information on pharma specific features and functionality available in Blue Link ERP.

 The DSCSA was enacted to ensure the safety of those using pharmaceutical products and to help prevent illegitimate products from entering the pharmaceutical supply chain.
 As we get closer to the 2023 deadline make sure that your Pharmaceutical Wholesale Distribution company will be able to comply with all the requirements above and more.